modelscope/agentscope/examples/game_werewolf/README.md

 ### Prompt to Variable

-Sometimes, we need extract required variables from agent response.
-Taking a discussion as example, we want the agent to determine if they reach an agreement during discussion.
+Sometimes, we need to extract required variables from agent responses.
+Taking a discussion as an example, we want the agent to determine if they reach an agreement during the discussion.

-The following prompt requires the agent to response with a "agreement" field to indicate whether they reach an agreement or not.
+The following prompt requires the agent to respond with an "agreement" field to indicate whether they reach an agreement or not.

 ```text
 ...
 Response in the following format which can be loaded by